For more than two and a half centuries, we've lived according to two basic codes that define what honorable behavior means to us.

 "The Hampden-Sydney student will not lie, cheat, or steal, nor tolerate those who do."

-These principles guide us in creating a safe and dignified community.
+These ethical principles guide us in creating a safe and dignified community of mutual trust and respect.
 By constantly putting them into practice, we make them the core of a lifelong ethical standard.